UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### What technologies do you use?

-Built-upon the capabilities of our [Managed Monitoring as a Service](https://docs.ukcloud.com/articles/managed-services/man-monitoring-sco.html), UKCloud uses a combination of patches released directly by the vendor coupled with [Ivanti Security Controls](https://www.ivanti.com/products/security-controls), a market leading enterprise patch management and control solution, as the key technologies to deliver Patching as a Service.
+Built on the capabilities of our [Managed Monitoring as a Service](https://docs.ukcloud.com/articles/managed-services/man-monitoring-sco.html), UKCloud uses a combination of patches released directly by the vendor coupled with [Ivanti Security Controls](https://www.ivanti.com/products/security-controls), a market-leading enterprise patch management and control solution, as the key technologies to deliver Patching as a Service.

+This service also leverages the benefits of AIOps (see below).

 ### Do I get access to a dashboard or reports?

-As it is assumed UKCloud will manage all patching aspects as part of this service, there is currently no dashboard or reporting features for customers to access.
+As it is assumed UKCloud will manage all patching aspects as part of this service, there are currently no dashboard or reporting features for customers to access.

 ### How do I get alerted on events?